officialkhaled/officialkhaled/README.md

 - 🌱 I’m currently learning Laravel and VueJS along with DSA

-- ❓ Ask me about anything related to frontend designing and PHP
+- ❓ Ask me anything related to frontend designing and creative visuals such as Photo/Video editing

 - ⚡ Fun fact: I use tabs over spaces